ivs-kuleuven/platosim3/docs/source/Simulating.md

-# Running Simulations with PlatoSim3 {#simulating}
+# Running Simulations with PlatoSim3 {#Simulating}

-To run simulations with PlatoSim3, you will have to feed one @ref configurationParameters "configuration file" as input to the simulator, possibly together with a few @ref supplementaryFiles "additional files".
-Launching simulations can be done either on the [command line or in Python.
+To run simulations with PlatoSim3, you will have to feed one @ref ConfigurationParameters "configuration file" as input to the simulator, possibly together with a few @ref SupplementaryFiles "additional files".
+Launching simulations can be done either on the [command line](#commandLine) or in [Python](#pythonWrapper).

-Note that - before running PlatoSim3 - you must have an environment variable <code>PLATO_PROJECT_HOME</code>, set to the base folder of PlatoSim3, as described @ref reqsRun "here".
+Note that - before running PlatoSim3 - you must have an environment variable <code>PLATO_PROJECT_HOME</code>, set to the base folder of PlatoSim3, as described @ref ReqsRun "here".

 ---